CAAPIM/apim-charts/charts/gateway/README.md

         # Parse JSON into .properties format
         yum install -y jq
         jq -r 'to_entries | map("\(.key)=\(.value)") |.[]' /opt/docker/config/node.json > /opt/docker/config/node.properties
 ```
+More information on how to use initContainers with examples can be found on the [Layer7 Community Github Utilities Repository](https://github.com/Layer7-Community/Utilities/tree/main/gateway-init-container-examples).

 [Back to Additional Guides](#additional-guides)